Can Sleep Deprivation Lead to Running Injuries?

 In this article, I survey the research on sleep and running injury prevention and speak to sleep expert Nicole Shallow on about the importance of sleep for athletes plus tips to improve your sleep.
 (Listen to my interview with Shallow on The Passionate Runner podcast!).

-• How sleep deprivation can lead to injury
+How can sleep deprivation increase running injury risk?

 What happens when we sleep?